Royal Icing Recipes (update 8/9/19)

 Store the icing in an air-tight container.
 Consider placing plastic wrap over the icing before snapping the top on the container.
-It can be kept for days in a refrigerator, although the mixture must be stirred vigorously before reuse.
-If a great deal of moisture separation occurs after a long storage period, I recommend throwing it out.
+It can be kept for days in a refrigerator, although the mixture must be vigorously stirred before reuse.

 The initial batch of Royal Icing is quite thick and demands a heavy-duty mixer.
 If you are on a budget, the 300 watt, Hamilton Beach 63325 6-Speed Stand Mixer for under $100 is a good buy.